waelterm/Self-Driving-Car_Udacity/Project 3 - Traffic Sign Classification/README.md

 The only steps that has been taken to modify the images is to normalize the images.

-Future #WORK: ZOOM in and rotate images to create additional images.
+Future improvements could be: Zoom in and rotate images to create additional images.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.